 Wind: High winds can cause all sorts of damage on the roofing system.
 If condensation lines are not securely attached to the roof, they will swing back and forth, causing slices and punctures to the membrane.
 Flying debris and equipment will also cause serious damage to the surface, allowing points of water penetration.
 Extremely high winds can cause extensive damage.

-Moss and algae can grow directly on the membrane, especially around AC fluid lines.
+Moss, Algae and Vegetation: Moss and algae can grow directly on the membrane, especially around AC fluid lines.
 Once growing, it holds even more moisture to a roof system’s surface, causing deterioration.
 In addition, vegetation roots also can work their way into the system and structure.
 Besides creating a black-green stain, algae can retain moisture, causing rot and deterioration as well.
 Trees and bushes should be trimmed away from the building to eliminate damp, shaded areas, and drainage systems should be kept clean to ensure good drainage.

-Tree branches touching a roof will scratch and gouge roofing materials when the branches are blown by the wind.
+Trees and Leaves: Tree branches touching a roof will scratch and gouge roofing materials when the branches are blown by the wind.
 Falling branches from overhanging trees will almost certainly puncture most membranes.
 Leaves on a roof system’s surface retain moisture and cause rot, and leaves in the drainage system will cause the roof the ‘pond’ water.

-The key to a roof system’s effectiveness is complete protection.
+Missing or Damaged Materials: The key to a roof system’s effectiveness is complete protection.
 When a piece of the system is missing or damage, the roof structure and the building interior are vulnerable to water damage.
 The problem is likely to compound, as the missing or damaged piece will cause surrounding areas to be damaged as well.

 Punctures: The most preventable enemy, punctures, usually occurs because of carelessness on the part of people visiting the roof: HVAC technicians, window washers, painters, maintenance staff, smokers and tenants.
 Punctures can also occur because of debris left, blown or tossed on the roof.
 They may appear as tears or holes in the membrane